 Discovery is an insurance company in South Africa that specialises in medical insurance, but also covers car, household, life, and other insurance types.
 Using behavioural science, Discovery found a way to create one of the best examples of a digital brand asset in the country — Vitality active rewards.
 Discovery’s app, available on iOS and Android, rewards users for exercise with discounts on flights, food, and other items.
 You can also earn points by completing health checks and other activities that promote wellbeing.
 The application has been massively successful and due to the points being allocated weekly, usage is through the roof.
 Discovery has found a way to create stickiness, brand loyalty, and to keep their members healthier (fewer claim payouts) by gamifying health.
 This is a top-quality digital brand asset.

 Off the back of this, Discovery cross-sells other insurance types to their base of medical aid users.

 10X’s Intuitive Retirement Planning Asset

 This retirement planning asset allows users to intuitively plan for their retirement, taking into account factors like your desired income.
-The tool helps users build a real-world retirement plan, action that plan, and then get on top of your finances.
-It’s an excellent asset that can be revisited on a yearly basis, to see what the yields might be if you added your lump sum bonus or increased your contributions.
+The tool helps users build a real-world retirement plan, action that plan, and then get on top of their finances.
+It’s an excellent asset that can be revisited on a yearly basis, to see what the yields might be if you added your lump-sum bonus or increased your contributions.